 Please complete the fields below to join the listserv (* for required field).

-An interactive database of OMRI-listed inoculants advertised to enhance crop growth and/or stress tolerance is available at https://u.osu.edu/vegprolab/research-areas/microbial-bioproducts/resources/microbe-containing-products/.
+Two interactive databases of OMRI-listed inoculants advertised to enhance crop growth and/or stress tolerance are available at https://u.osu.edu/vegprolab/research-areas/microbial-bioproducts/resources/microbe-containing-products/.

-We appreciate the support of The OSU (Department of Horticulture and Crop Science, Center for Applied Plant Sciences, Cooperative Extension) in establishing this listserv.
-Please contact Matt Kleinhenz (firstname.lastname@example.org), Zheng Wang (email@example.com), or Stephanie Short (firstname.lastname@example.org) with questions or for assistance.
+We appreciate the support of OSU (Department of Horticulture and Crop Science, Center for Applied Plant Sciences, Cooperative Extension) in establishing this listserv.
+Please contact Matt Kleinhenz (firstname.lastname@example.org) with questions or for assistance.